Identitry/home-ops/docs/specification.md

 #### PXE Boot

-- Netboot.xyz?
-- Matchbox?
-- Tinkerbell?
+- Netboot.xyz or Matchbox or Tinkerbell?

 #### Backup